Areas of Interest

 - Anterior Segment Repair

-Dr. Wisner attended Elizabethtown College in Central Pennsylvania, where he studied physics with minors in chemistry and biology and graduated with honors.
+Dr. Douglas M. Wisner was born in Maryland and attended Elizabethtown College in central Pennsylvania, where he studied physics with minors in chemistry and biology, and graduated with honors.
 He then attended Penn State College of Medicine in Hershey, Pennsylvania where he was elected to Alpha Omega Alpha.
-His internship was served at Albert Einstein Medical Center in Philadelphia and he completed his residency in ophthalmology at the Wills Eye Hospital.
+His internship was served at Albert Einstein Medical Center in Philadelphia and he completed his residency in ophthalmology at Wills Eye Hospital.
 Dr. Wisner was chief resident during his final year at Wills.

-In his practice of comprehensive ophthalmology, he is comfortable diagnosing and treating patients with a wide variety of conditions.
+Dr. Wisner joined the practice in 2012 and rapidly partnered.
+In his practice of comprehensive ophthalmology, he sees patients with ocular disease and is comfortable diagnosing and treating patients with a wide variety of conditions.
 His surgical interests include cataract and anterior segment surgery.
-He also performs laser refractive eye surgery (LASIK/PRK).
-He has a particular interest in laser assisted cataract surgery, advanced technology intraocular lenses (extended depth of focus, multifocal and astigmatism correcting), minimally invasive glaucoma surgery (MIGS) and complex anterior segment surgery including cataract surgery after LASIK or retinal detachment, sutured intraocular lens implants, and iris repairs.
+He also performs laser refractive eye surgery (LASIK/PRK) and minimally invasive glaucoma surgery (MIGS).
+He has a particular interest in advanced technology intraocular lenses and complex anterior segment surgery including cataract surgery after LASIK, retinal detachment or trauma, scleral fixated intraocular lens implants, and iris repairs.

-He is involved in international ophthalmology and has made mission trips to Ecuador, Kenya and most recently Ghana.
-He was a founder of and serves as an adviser for the Wills Eye Resident International Experience, which sends physicians in training abroad in order to develop a love for international service, learn new techniques, and facilitate collaborative research.
+He is involved in international ophthalmology and has made mission trips to Ecuador, Kenya and Ghana.
+He is on the advisory board for Wills Eye Academic Global Ophthalmology, which sends physicians in training abroad in order to train local eye surgeons, develop a love for service, learn new techniques, and facilitate collaborative research.
 His philosophy of practice emphasizes patient centered care to improve quality of life through the restoration and improvement of vision.